UPDATED Wednesday Nov. 6, 2024, 5:48 p.m. ET

-“It’s always a pleasure to share with you what’s happening across the division,” said G. Alexander Bryant, NAD president.
-He began, “In March 2021, this group voted as a theme for the quinquennium, “Together in Mission.”
+“It’s always a pleasure to share with you what’s happening across the division,” said G. Alexander Bryant, NAD president, as he began his 2024 president's report.
+He continued, “In March 2021, this group voted as a theme for the quinquennium, “Together in Mission.”
 The idea is that we are stronger together, can go further together, and accomplish more together.”
 He highlighted the second half of the theme — “I will go” — which aligns with the global church’s strategic focus.

 Bryant divided the theme into the NAD’s areas of strategic focus, “the three Ms” — mentorship, media, and multiply.
 He noted that in a vast, diverse, and rapidly changing context such as North America, these intersecting points help us advance God’s mission more effectively.